htruong/ezpi4me/README.md

 to write over itself on the same computer.
 You have to have an external programmer.

+- **Do I have to use coreboot?**

+No. Even if you use your computer's default firmware, it should work.

+In the case of Chromebook it will just mean that you'll run ChromeOS without Intel ME.

+You can't check it without root/developer access and a chroot.

+- **How do I know my computer is free of Intel ME after I've done this?**

+On Linux:
+Clone the coreboot repository, then compile the `intelmetool` and run it.

+On Windows: You don't see the Intel ME controller in Device Manager no more.

 - **How do I know my chip is 3.3V tolerant?**

 Look at the markings of the chip, then Google chip_name + datasheet.